joshlong/joshlong.github.io-content/content/feed.md

 <!-- START:APPEARANCES -->

+* *2021-10-22* - I'll be speaking at Voxxed Days Romania about building edge services with reactive programming, GraphQL, and Spring Cloud Gateway
 * *2021-10-06* - I'll be presenting "Bootiful Edge Services" at J4K.io, and I'll be there to answer any and all questions.
 * *2021-09-14* - I'll be speaking at the Japanese Java User Group on the topic of "Kubernetes Native Java" - I hope you'll join us for this online event.
 * *2021-06-25* - I'll be returning to the JLove conference again, this time to talk about Kubernetes Native Java.
 I hope you'll join me!